2025 Wellington City Council election: Independent Together

 Independent together was launched to contest the election on 13 April 2025 with incumbent councilor Ray Chung as their mayoral candidate.The group is fiscally conservative (with their key policy being zero rates increases in the upcoming term) and they oppose party politics on council.

-Alongside Chung's mayoral candidacy he is running to retain his current seat if not elected to the mayoralty.
-Eight other candidates are running for councillor positions.
+Alongside Chung's mayoral candidacy he ran to retain his current seat if not elected to the mayoralty.
+Eight other candidates ran for councillor positions.

 Independent Together has strong ties to right wing group Better Wellington.
 Internet Data revealed that Independent Together and Chung's campaign websites were hosted on the same server as websites for right wing groups Better Wellington and Resistance Kiwi, and the organisers of an anti-transgender rally, Inflection Point NZ.
 The websites were set up and managed by right-wing political operative and pro-whaling lobbyist Glenn Inwood.
 Inwood previously formulated and spread false rumours of the existence of a sexually compromising video of Tory Whanau, incumbent mayor of Wellington.
-Independent Together's ads are authorised by Better Wellington's Paul Heffernan and Chung's campaign manager is Better Wellington spokesperson Alistair Boyce.
+Independent Together's ads were authorised by Better Wellington's Paul Heffernan and Chung's campaign manager was Better Wellington spokesperson Alistair Boyce.
 Independent Together's policy pillars were formulated by Chung, Inwood, Boyce and Heffernan in consultation with Better Wellington members.